onno/dutchfaker/README.txt

 == DESCRIPTION:

 A Dutch version of the Faker ruby gem (http://faker.rubyforge.org).
 It generates Dutch names and addresses.

-DutchFaker::Address.address generates fake but valid Dutch addresses.
+Use DutchFaker::Address.address to generate fake but valid Dutch addresses.

   * Only existing Dutch city names are generated.